 As identified in Chapter 2, Exhibit 2-2a, commercial development in the Village Commercial and Flex Commercial land uses are required to only meet the design guidelines.
-Multi-family homes shall meet the objective design standards of the Multi-Family Residential (DR-MF).

 Section 3.1 Recreation and Open Space (DR-REC and DR-OS)

 As identified in Chapter 2, Exhibit 2-2a, commercial development in the Recreation and Open Space land uses are required to only meet the design guidelines.